Alimov-8/django-social-website/README.md

     • Creating many-to-many relationships
     • Registering the image model in the administration site

+    Posting content from other websites
+    • Cleaning form fields
+    • Overriding the save() method of a ModelForm
+    • Building a bookmarklet with jQuery

    ##### Topics:
     • Creating many-to-many relationships
     • Customizing behavior for forms